 Make sure to bring your invitation, a copy of your UCAS form and any notes you want to bring along.
 If you are applying for a creative arts course, you may be asked to carry a portfolio of your work.
 Remember to bring it with you as the interview will mostly be focused around it.
-You will be expected to discuss the contents of your portfolio so make sure they are presented in an organised way.
+You will be expected to discuss the contents of your portfolio so make sure they are presented in an organized way.
 Your work must demonstrate your personal interests and how your talents and theories have developed over time.

 Usually, your portfolio would consist of research examples, work in progress and finished pieces which do not necessarily have to be related to your university.

 Arrive Early for Your Interview